dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 ```

 this lead to the scopes having to deal with their cache being modified from multiple threads.
-To enable this we used the Microsofts ```ReaderWriterLockSlim```, which should provide a performance access to the instances which are cached at that scope level.
+To enable this we used the Microsoft's ```ReaderWriterLockSlim```, which should provide a performance access to the instances which are cached at that scope level.

 # pulling this together

-we have an inital start of the project, there is a lot of work to do inorder to statify the requirements
+we have an initial start of the project, there is a lot of work to do indorser to stratify the requirements

-we have some code which hightlights that we need to add some new tests (to represent a new requirement)
+we have some code which highlights that we need to add some new tests (to represent a new requirement)

 personally i like how the scope works, but im eager to see its performance, and get more support in for generics and named instances.